gideonibemerejr/SEI-CC-2/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

 This way, we can focus on how to implement the actual `Cat >--< Toy` relationship in this lesson.

-Because a new `Toy` model has been, there are migration files in the starter code that have not yet been migrated in the database on your computer.
+Because a new `Toy` model has been added, there are migration files in the starter code that have not yet been migrated to the database on your computer.
 Let's do that now:

 ```
 $ python3 manage.py migrate